Biden Nominee Touted Husband’s Message to Let Houses ‘Burn’ from Wildfires

 Her husband’s article, and Stone-Manning promoting it on her social media, provides insight into her present-day stance on forest management.

-In the article, her husband described fire as “valuable to our collective educations” because it “announces the enormity of the consequences of climate change.”
+In the article, her husband described fire as “valuable to our collective education” because it “announces the enormity of the consequences of climate change.”
 Manning continued on wildfire inevitability, “Life will never be the same again.
 None of us will get what we want.
 Fire will come.
 Houses will burn.
 People will die.”

 We know in detail what a set of zoning regulations governing house placement, thinning, building materials, access roads, and so forth might look like.
 All of these can be promulgated and enforced at the county level.
 But the federal government then needs to make fighting wildfires—a social process—subject to a social contract.
 Perhaps the feds should commit themselves to refusing to send in the troops to any county that has not taken such measures.
 Perhaps the solution to houses in the interface is to let them burn.

-Manning wrote in the article that “irresponsibly built homes” were the source of some fires spreading and that “there’s a rude and satisfying justice in burning down the house of someone who builds in the forest.”
+Manning also wrote in the article that “irresponsibly built homes” were the source of some fires spreading and that “there’s a rude and satisfying justice in burning down the house of someone who builds in the forest.”

 Sen. John Barrasso (R-WY), the Republican leader of the Energy and Natural Resources Committee in charge of vetting Stone-Manning’s nomination, commented to Fox News about the article, “Tracy Stone-Manning fully endorsed her husband’s call to action that homes in the forest should be allowed to burn.”